-Passbooks, a 3-month checking account average and a 3-month average of savings account funds, certificates of deposit, bonds, or financial statements completed by a financial institution or broker.
+Passbooks, the most recent investment report/statement for the checking and savings certificates of deposit, bonds, or financial statements completed by a financial institution or broker.

-Quotes from a stock broker or realty agent as to net amount family would receive if they liquidated securities or real estate.
+Quotes from a stockbroker or realty agent as to net amount family would receive if they liquidated securities or real estate.